SaaS Marketing After COVID-19: Crucial Strategies for Sustained Growth

 To sustain your marketing efforts, you will need to use every dollar in your budget in the most efficient way possible.
 And that will only be possible if you take the time to set up performance tracking mechanisms that will allow you to take advantage of opportunities and prioritize campaigns that are netting you the biggest returns.

-Luckily, there are plenty of analytics tools for SaaS that allow you to monitor performance on your site and your other online platforms, gaining valuable insights about your audience and optimize performance across all areas of your marketing.
+Luckily, there are plenty of analytics tools for SaaS that allow you to monitor performance on your site and your other online platforms, gaining valuable insights about your audience and optimize performance across all areas of your marketing: SMM, video and email, SMS marketing services.

 But you should also use the data that is available for identifying opportunities to get in front of your audience.